arghya90/CodeEntropy/README.md

 Download the git repository and run the following commands.
 ```
 cd dist
-tar -xvzf CodeEntropy-0.0.0.tar.gz
+tar -xvzf CodeEntropy-XXX.tar.gz
 ```

+`XXX` is the version number of the package.
 Locate the folder with the file `setup.py`.
 CD to that folder and type
 ```
 pip install -e .
 ```